 We document the wide variety of wildlife, and wild plants we see on our property.
-This might be done by a volunteer checking on nesting boxes, a student collecting data, a USDA wildlife biologist surveying the property, or employees who capture images in the course of their day-to-day work.
+This might be done by a volunteer checking on nesting boxes, a student collecting data, a USDA wildlife biologist surveying the property, or employees who make observations in the course of their day-to-day work.
 You can see some pictures of Resource Recovery's fauna and flora below, and view a larger album here on our Facebook page.
 You can also download the complete list of species we've observed on our property, and some of the identification guides we’ve made, below.

 Amphibians and Reptiles

 We’ve documented Green Frog, Bull Frog, Alligator Snapping Turtle, Eastern Painted Turtle, and Dekay’s Brown Snake.
 We especially like seeing and hearing frogs in our detention ponds, as they serve as biological indicators for water quality, in addition to the water quality tests we conduct regularly.
 Note that detention ponds hold rain water and snow melt that run off of the capped areas of the Central Landfill—not the rain water and snow melt that come into contact with the trash in the active areas.

 We’ve documented so many!
 The list includes: Bald Eagle, Short-eared Owl, Red-tailed Hawk, Red-shouldered Hawk, Cooper’s Hawk, American Kestrel, Great Blue Heron, Night Heron, Great Egret, Glossy Ibis, Double-crested Cormorant, Mallard, Mute Swan, Wild Turkey, Turkey Vulture, Black Vulture, Downy Woodpecker, Northern Flicker, American Robin, Northern Cardinal, Blue Jay, American Goldfinch, House Finch, House Sparrow, Eastern Bluebird, Tree Swallow, Barn Swallow, Horned Lark, Meadow Lark, Mocking Bird, Black-capped Chickadee, Tufted Titmouse, Brown-headed Cow Bird, Red-winged Black Bird, Snow Bunting, Indigo Bunting, Yellow Warblers, Dark-eyed Junco… and the list goes on!